 MBA-Public Administration Dual Degree Program The Hamline University Dual Degree Program in Business Administration and Public Administration allows you to save time and money while completing two graduate degree programs: Master in Business Administration and Master in Public Administration.
 The Dual Degree Program in Business Administration and Public Administration helps working professionals develop the core competencies they need to succeed and lead in today's diverse government and business environments.
 If you are interested in two masters degrees, many students find the sequential degree a better option.
 For more information, visit the Sequential Degrees page.
 Who is the Program for?
 The Dual Degree Program in Business Administration and Public Administration is for professionals interested in understanding the intersections of the government and business sectors.
 Program Requirements Students in the program complete 9 Public Administration core courses and 24 credits of MBA courses across four semesters.
 Coursework is completed with an additional 12 elective credits that can come from MBA or Public Administration courses.
-MPA Courses Fundamentals of Public Administration Professional Ethics Organizational Theory & Behavior Public Fiscal Management Public Policy Analysis Human Resource Management Administrative Law & Processes Research Methods Capstone Government MBA Courses Module 2 Financial Accounting Managerial Accounting Managerial Economics Module 3 Managerial Finance Marketing Management Managing the Global Marketplace Module 5 Strategic Financial Analysis Strategic Management & Capstone/Field Study Part I Module 6 Strategic Management & Capstone/Field Study Part II Additional Program Requirements Students will need to have an undergraduate course in economics and statistics or complete pre-requisites before starting the MBA portion of the program.
+MPA Courses Fundamentals of Public Administration Professional Ethics Organizational Theory & Behavior Public Fiscal Management Public Policy Analysis Human Resource Management Administrative Law & Processes Research Methods Capstone Government MBA Courses Module 2 Financial Accounting Managerial Accounting Managerial Economics Module 3 Managerial Finance Marketing Management Managing in the Global Marketplace Module 5 Strategic Financial Analysis Strategic Management & Capstone/Field Study Part I Module 6 Strategic Management & Capstone/Field Study Part II Additional Program Requirements Students need to complete an undergraduate course in economics and statistics before starting the MBA portion of the program.
 The economics requirement will need to be completed before taking Public Fiscal Management.
 For students with limited government and/or business sector experience: Completion of an Internship (GPA 8494).
 Curriculum The program curriculum provides students an understanding of political and legal institutions and processes; economic and social organizations and processes; critical and reflective analysis; global awareness; quantitative reasoning and analysis; strategic planning; ethical and moral dilemmas in both government and business sectors.
 More Information If have questions or need additional information, you may contact the Hamline University Office of Graduate Admissions at 651-523-2900 or email@example.com.